 “Individuals who step forward to participate in research are vital to the scientific process and the search for more therapies.”

-â€“ Katherine Wilemon, Founder and CEO, FH Foundation
+â€“ Katherine Wilemon, Founder and CEO, Family Heart Foundation

 There is more on the horizon for FH, including several new drugs in development for Homozygous FH, as well as a novel gene therapy, that are actively recruiting for clinical trials.
 Because HoFH is rare, it is especially difficult to find enough HoFH patients to enroll in clinical trials – these studies are looking for participants.